qubesoftware/laravel-walker/.github/README.md

 # Walker

-A easy-to-use package to create awesome multi step flows in your<br />
+An easy-to-use package to create awesome multi step flows in your<br />
 Laravel application.

 # Installation